gfouilhe/IC-factual-public/README.md

 # ic-factual (public)

 Reproduce all figures and tables from the paper on **Memory vs. Context?
-Influential Factors of Factual Recall in Language Models** using local Python/bash.
+Influential Factors of Factual Recall in Language Models**.
 Models and datasets are downloaded from the Hugging Face Hub on first use.

 ## Installation